kollektivminds/kollektivminds.github.io/src/pedagogy.md

 ## Background

 I take pride in my educational history at public elementary, secondary, and tertiary educational institutions.
-My approach to teaching is the product of dozens of public educators' underappreciated sweat and tears from whom I have learned pedagogy and so much more.
+My approach to teaching is the product of dozens of public educators from whom I have learned pedagogy and so much more.
 As the result of many such privileges, a comprehensive and strong liberal-arts education has become both personally and professionally important to me.
-With all its faults, I stand by our educational system's ability to prepare our future global citizens, critical thinkers, and creative problem-solvers.
+With all its faults, I stand by our educational system's ability to properly prepare our future global citizens, critical thinkers, and creative problem-solvers.

 ## Teaching Philosophy